 Advantages of Working Individually:

 Whatever a person chooses to do, there are advantages to it.
-Do take a look at some of the advantages of working individually or benefits of working for yourself..
+Do take a look at some of the advantages of working individually or the benefits of working for yourself.

 1. Be the boss:

-One major plus or advantage to working alone is that a person need not be answerable to someone else.
+One major plus or advantage of working alone is that a person need not be answerable to someone else.
 They can be the boss.
-They can choose to do the things the way they want to.
+They can choose to do things the way they want to.